redox-os/website/content/faq.en.md

 Any OS with [Unix] design aspects, such as shell, "everything is a file" concept, multitasking and multiuser.

-It's important to remind that Unix was the first modern multitasking system of the world, then any system used his design choices in some way.
+It's important to remind that Unix was the first modern multitasking system of the world, then any system used its design choices in some way.

 - [Wikipedia article]